m-j-andr/PIC-1-Demo/docs/0-docs.md

   1 2 -3 -4 5
   ```

+  An `int` is created from a `float` by *truncation*,
+  that is, discarding the fractional part of the number.

 - There is a function called `round` and
   after typing `from math import floor, ceil`,
   we are able to use functions called `floor` and `ceil`.